galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![Figure 9: QUAST plot post-processing](../../images/vgp_assembly/QUAST_cummulative.png "QUAST cumulative plot after runnig purge_dups.")

-As can be appreciate, both the number of contigs and the total length have been reduced significantly after running purge_dups.
+As can be appreciated, both the number of contigs and the total length have been reduced significantly after running purge_dups.
 It indicates that purge_dups has been able to improve genome assemblies by removing overlaps and haplotigs caused by sequence divergence in heterozygous regions.

 > ### {% icon question %} Questions
 >
 > 1. How many contigs includes the primary assembly after being processed with purge_dups?
 What about before purge_dups?
-> 2. How many contigs includes the alternate assembly after being processed with purge_dups?
+> 2. How many contigs include the alternate assembly after being processed with purge_dups?
 > 3. Which percentage of reads mapped to the primary assembly?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 The primary assembly includes 17 contigs after being processed.
 The initial assembly included 33 contigs.
 > > 2.
 The alternate includes 17 contigs after being processed.
 > > 3.
-According the report, 100% of reads mapped to the primary assembly.
+According to the report, 100% of reads mapped to the primary assembly.
 > >
 > {: .solution}
 >